 1. Your customers need to see you differently

 People change with changes in social evolution, lifestyle, economy, etc. And that means your customers purchase funnel changes too.
 A good time to have a brand makeover is when you learn that your customers don’t look at your brand as they used to.
 Maybe your brand is now ‘old school’ or your products are considered ‘unhealthy’.
 Whatever the case, if your existing customers are not happy with what your brand personality is, you need to change your brand’s personality.

 A classic example of such changing customer perception was brought to light by Dabur India.
 Always perceived as a traditional brand, portraying the culturally strong Indian woman, Dabur made a hard-hitting statement with their Brave and Beautiful campaign.
 The brand changed their perception of Indian women by openly supporting female cancer patients who undergo chemotherapy and lose all their hair along the way.
 Their hair care range – Vatika became the brand for the millennium woman with a new look (including packaging) and a new brand ideology that speaks to the citizens of this evolved society.

-Here’s another example of Old Spice and how they changed from being seen as a brand for mature, older gentlemen, to becoming a new and hip name to cater to the young men of the millennium.
+Here’s another example of Old Spice and how they changed from being seen as a brand for mature, older gentlemen, to becoming a new and hip name catering to the young men of the millennium.

 2. Your business has acquired/merged with other business

 Every business undergoes changes in its operations or business model, over a period of time.
 When such changes happen on a large scale, like a major acquisition or a merger with another company, a revamped identity helps your audience identify with your new form.